jeroenvermeulen/JeVe_EasyOTA/README.md

 **WARNING:** Make sure you select the right board in the Arduino IDE because there is less checking when you upload using OTA.

-After you put the code in your Arduino, after a few minutes you should see the OTA port in the Arduino IDE under the menu _Tools > Port_
+After you put the code in your Arduino, after a few minutes you should see the OTA port in the Arduino IDE under the menu _Tools > Port_.

 ![Arduino IDE Menu > Port](docs/menu_ota_port.png)

 ## To include it in your own project: